nkantas/LTCC-Advanced-Computational-Methods-in-Statistics/README.md

 Keywords: Simulation, Variance reduction, Monte Carlo methods, Importance Sampling, Markov Chain Monte Carlo, Sequential Monte Carlo, Particle filters, Stochastic filtering, Hidden Markov models.

-Part of the material below was delivered in Oct 2020 and Oct 2021 for [LTCC](http://www.ltcc.ac.uk/).
+Part of the material below is delivered every year as part of the London Taught Course Centre [(LTCC)](http://www.ltcc.ac.uk/) for PhD students in mathematical sciences.
 Here is the official link of the course: http://www.ltcc.ac.uk/courses/advanced-computational-methods-in-statistics/

 The lecture notes can be found [here](advanced_simulation_notes_ltcc.pdf) and the Matlab code used in the examples is provided above.